ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

 |Thesis Chapters                 |Primary                                 |
 |Computational Artifact          |Primary                                 |

-To pass `CMPSC 610`, submission of and participation in all of the primary requirements is mandatory.
+To pass `CMPSC/INFM/SE 610`, submission of and participation in all of the primary requirements is mandatory.
 In addition to an overall evaluation of each category, a student's work in `CMPSC 610` will be evaluated according to each of the following baseline requirements.
-Students who are enrolled in `DOUBL 610` are also required to write a course contract that describes the deliverables and the deadlines by which they will complete them for both `CMPSC 610` and the course for their additional major.
+Students who are enrolled in `DOUBL 610` are also required to write a course contract that describes the deliverables and the deadlines by which they will complete them for both `CMPSC/INFM 610` and the course for their additional major.
-Importantly, students in `DOUBL 610` must complete _all_ of the requirements for _both_ `CMPSC 610` _and_ the `610` course connected to their other major.
+Importantly, students in `DOUBL 610` must complete _all_ of the requirements for _both_ `CMPSC/INFM 610` _and_ the `610` course connected to their other major.
-Students who enroll in `DOUBL 610` should submit their course contract to both of their first readers and the `CMPSC 610` course coordinator.
+Students who enroll in `DOUBL 610` should submit their course contract to both of their first readers and the `CIS 610` course coordinator.

 ### Deliverable Descriptions